msungaila/ol/README.md

 You can find some usefull scripts to manage Oracle Linux systems or other systems like RHEL and CentOS (at least until version 7.X).

+## Disclaimer

+All code you can find here is not recognized or supported by any vendor and is provided for study or reference.

 ## License

 Permission is hereby granted, free of charge, to any person obtaining a